supersimplesuper/docs/README.md

 ## Getting things running locally

-We've tried to simplify the process as much as possible to run this locally, at a minimum you will need to ensure that you have make, Docker and Docker Compose installed.
+We've tried to simplify the process as much as possible to run this locally, at a minimum you will need to ensure that you have the following installed:

+* Docker
+* Docker Compose
+* NodeJS 18

 ```bash
 make install